phelelani/nf-rnaSeqCount/README.md

-# rnaSeqCount:_*A Nextflow pipeline for getting read counts from RNA-seq data.*_
+# rnaSeqCount
-Some fancy text
+*rnaSeqCount* is a [Nextflow](http://nextflow.io/) pipeline for obtaining raw read counts for RNA-seq data using a given reference genome and annotation.
 ----

 # Pipeline Dependencies